Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 > ⚠️ The service level objective section is pending review - (Multichannel API Capability experience) covered by #1865953

 A service level objective (SLO) for availability defines how available you want a web app to be for users.
 You need to define an SLO and what *available* means for your web app.
 For example, Relecloud has a target SLO of 99.9% for availability, about 8.7 hours of downtime per year.
 The definition of *available* for Relecloud is when its call center employees can purchase tickets 99.9% of the time.

-When you have a definition of *available* for your web app, the next step is to list all the dependencies on the critical path of availability.
+When you have a definition of *available* for your web app, the next step is to define the critical path of availability.
+List any dependency that needs to be running for you to meet the web app's definition of *available*.
 Dependencies should include Azure services and third-party integrations.

+For each dependency in the critical path, you need to assign an availability goal.
+Service level agreements (SLAs) from Azure provide a good starting point.
+However, SLAs don't factor in (1) downtime that's associated with the application code running on the services (2) deployment and operation methodologies, (3) architecture choices to connect the services.
+The availability metric you assign to a dependency shouldn't exceed the SLA.

+Relecloud used Azure SLAs for Azure services.
+The following diagram illustrates Relecloud's dependency list with availability goals for each dependency (*see figure 2*).

 ## Choose the right services

 > ⚠️ The Choose the right services section, and the addition of new Azure services introduced for MWA, is pending review - (Multichannel API Capability experience) covered by #1865953

-The Azure services you choose should support your short-term objectives.
-They should also prepare you to reach any long-term goals.
-To accomplish both, you should pick services that (1) meet your SLO, (2) require minimal re-platforming effort, and (3) support future modernization plans.
+The Azure services you choose should support your short-term and and long-term goals.
+To accomplish both, you should pick services that (1) meet your immediate business context, (2) SLO requirements, and (3) support future modernization plans.

-When you move a web app to the cloud, you should select Azure services that mirror key on-premises features.
-The alignment helps minimize the re-platforming effort.
-For example, you should keep the same database engine (from SQL Server to Azure SQL Database) and app hosting platform (from IIS on Windows Server to Azure App Service).
-Containerization of your application typically doesn't meet the short-term objectives of the modern web app pattern, but the application platform you choose now should support containerization if that's a long-term goal.

 ### Application platform

 [Azure App Service](https://learn.microsoft.com/azure/app-service/overview) is an HTTP-based, managed service for hosting web apps, REST APIs, and mobile back ends.
-Azure has many viable compute options.
-For more information, see the [compute decision tree](https://learn.microsoft.com/azure/architecture/guide/technology-choices/compute-decision-tree).
-The web app uses Azure App Service because it meets the following requirements:
+Among Azure [compute options](https://learn.microsoft.com/azure/architecture/guide/technology-choices/compute-decision-tree), Relecloud chose Azure App Service because it meets the following requirements:

 - **High SLA.** It has a high SLA that meets the production environment SLO.
 - **Reduced management overhead.** It's a fully managed solution that handles scaling, health checks, and load balancing.